AnnaWilliford/SWC_Fall2019_test/Lesson3_Git_GitHub.md

         new file:   notes.txt
 ```
 The current version of `notes.txt` is now ready (or staged) to be recorded by Git.
-To record the current version of notes.txt, `git commit` command is used
+To record the current version of `notes.txt`, `git commit` command is used
 ```
 #commit changes
 $ git commit -m "first note"